GHG-P fact sheet

 9. Other information

-Verifiers can assess the potential impact and relevance of excluding certain emission sources or of poor overall reporting quality.
+Verifiers can assess the potential impact and relevance of excluding certain sources of emissions or of poor overall reporting quality.

 Can this approach be harmonised with other international frameworks?

-• Voluntary GHG reduction programmes (WWF Climate Savers, EPA Climate Leaders)
+• Voluntary GHG reduction programmes (WWF's Climate Savers, EPA's Climate Leaders)

 • GHG registries (California Climate Action Registry, World Economic Forum Global GHG Registry)